gabrielemariotti/cardslib/doc/CARDGRID.md

 This class extends `CardGridArrayAdapter` and preserves all its features.

-First of all you have to create your CardArrayMultiChoiceAdapter extending the base class and implementing the missing methods.
+First of all you have to create your CardGridArrayMultiChoiceAdapter extending the base class and implementing the missing methods.

 ``` java